unicode-org/cldr/docs/ldml/tr35-dates.md

 <!ELEMENT dates (alias | (calendars?, fields?, timeZoneNames?, special*)) >
 ```

-The LDML top-level `<dates>` element contains information regarding the format and parsing of dates and times, the formatting of date/time intervals, and the the naming of various calendar elements.
+The LDML top-level `<dates>` element contains information regarding the format and parsing of dates and times, the formatting of date/time intervals, and the naming of various calendar elements.

 *   The `<calendars>` element is described in section 2 [Calendar Elements](#Calendar_Elements).
 *   The `<fields>` element is described in section 3 [Calendar Fields](#Calendar_Fields).